 If you're more client-focused, you could also create a lead magnet that targets clients.
-For example, if you're a wedding photographer, something like "15 questions to ask before hiring a wedding photographer" would probably be pretty enticing to potential clients!
+If you're a wedding photographer, something like “15 questions to ask before hiring a wedding photographer” would probably be pretty enticing to potential clients.

 Lead magnet ideas for coaches or consultants (+ examples)

-A lot of the general lead magnet ideas apply to coaches and consultants, but one way that you can be a little more aggressive is by offering a free consultation or discovery call in exchange for an email address or other contact information.
+A lot of the general lead magnet ideas apply to coaches and consultants as well.
+But one way that you can be more effective in your efforts is by offering a free consultation or discovery call in exchange for an email address or other contact information.